uclahs-cds/pipeline-call-NonCanonicalPeptide/README.md

 ### Entrypoint: 'gvf' or 'fasta'

-Directly input of GVF files are also supported, which will skip all `moPepGen` parsers.
+Directly input of GVF files is also supported, which will skip all `moPepGen` parsers.
 In this case, the input CSV should contain only one column being the path to the GVF files.
 See [here](inputs/input-gvf.csv) for example.

 ---